What Are PFAS? Uses, Risks, Regulations, and Testing Explained

 - Certain cancer associations

-Research findings vary depending on the specific PFAS compound and exposure level.
+Health impacts may vary depending on the specific PFAS compound and exposure level.

 Drinking Water Contamination